dinoplane/p2-simple-scene-starter/README.md

 ### Artist Statement

 I was trying to make the user explore their enclosed surroundings.
-I achieved this effect, but I can improve with the use of shadows.
+I achieved this effect, but I can improve with the use of shadows because the ice cavern patterns make the background look like a mountain.

 Credit: Arrian Chi using template https://github.com/julinas/p2-simple-scene-starter